-Working committee members are Palevsky, Hulten artists Sam Francis and Robert Irwin, architectural designer Coy Howard and Nicholas.
+Working committee members are Palevsky.
+Hulten artists Sam Francis and Robert Irwin, architectural de-signer Coy Howard and Nicholas.

 Nicholas said he joined the group early this year at Palevsky's request, and was asked "to do follow-through work."
-In other words, to make things run more smoothly.
+In other words, to make things run pected of him.
+His emergence as a facilitator and coordi-nator is no sudden thing.
+The function has been devel-oping subtly since he joined the architecture committee three and a half months ago.

-"I came in to expedite, to move, to pull all the factions together."
-Nicholas said.
+"I came in to expedite, to move, to pull all the factions together," Nicholas said.
+Without public notice, Nicholas is doing what is ex-